SCYTHESMAIN/SCYTHE-HUB/README.md

 # SCYTHE HUB

-Scythe Hub is a script hub to provide scripts made by scythesmain
+Scythe Hub is a script hub to load scripts by scythemains

 Supported games:
 Murder Mystery 2,